KarisFang/fpa-portfolio-reporting-pipeline/powerbi/POWER_BI_BUILD_GUIDE.md

 Power BI Desktop is Windows-only, I don't have a work/school email for the free Power BI tenant signup, and running Windows through a VM is constrained by limited disk space on this machine.
-Rather than skip Power BI entirely or fake a screenshot, what follows is the exact thought process and steps I'd execute the moment I have access to a Windows environment: the data model, every DAX measure, and the report layout, written precisely enough that you (or I, on a different machine) could follow it and get the same working dashboard in about 15 minutes.
-I'd rather show real reasoning I can defend in an interview than a screenshot I can't.
+Rather than skip Power BI entirely or fake a screenshot, what follows is the exact thought process and steps I'd execute the moment I have access to a Windows environment: the data model, every DAX measure, and the report layout.

-Everything below is exact and copy-pasteable.
-Once published to the Power BI Service, you'd have a public/shareable link for a portfolio.

 ## 1. Get the data in

-**Option A — CSV import (simplest, recommended for a portfolio demo):**
+**Option A — CSV import:**
 1. Open Power BI Desktop → **Get Data → Text/CSV**.
 2. Import each file from `exports/`: `fact_sales.csv`, `dim_date.csv`, `dim_product.csv`, `dim_region.csv`,
    `dim_channel.csv`, `dim_customer.csv`.